Automattic/node-wpcom-oauth/example/Readme.md

 # Simple WPOAuth application

-Simple application to show how WPAUth works.
+Simple application to show how WPAuth works.

 ## How to use